Pratham-Dave/Project0/README.md

 ## Gallery
 This page consist of few images of the school , which includes images of the auditorium , classes , ground and also the main building.
+Each page consist of information related to school and imaged related to school.

 ## Contact Us
 It consist of information related to contacting the school like email , telephone number , fax etc.